attackgoat/vk-graph/guide/src/usage.md

 # Usage

-`vk-graph` acts as a safe builder-pattern for Vulkan functions (_Example: [vkCmdDrawIndexed](https://docs.vulkan.org/refpages/latest/refpages/source/vkCmdDrawIndexed.html)_).
+`vk-graph` acts as a safe builder-pattern for the Vulkan API.

 Typical usage contains: